 Theodore Kim is an Associate Professor of Computer Science at Yale University.
 He researches topics in physics-based animation, which include the simulation of fire, water, muscles, skin, and virtual humans.
 He joined Yale from Pixar Animation Studios in 2019, and received a Scientific and Technical Academy Award in 2012.
 He holds a PhD and MS from UNC Chapel Hill, and a BS from Cornell University.

 Holly Rushmeier is the John C. Malone Professor of Computer Science at Yale University.
 Her research interests include shape and appearance capture, applications of perception in computer graphics, modeling material appearance and developing computational tools for cultural heritage.

-Yiwei Hu is a first year Ph.D. student in the department of computer science, whose interests are materials and rendering.
+Yiwei Hu is a fourth-year Ph.D. candidate in the department of computer science, whose interests are materials and rendering.
 He is currently working on (inverse) procedural material modeling.
 He was a Research Intern in Meta Reality Lab and Adobe Research.